dmesser/ansible-rolling-upgrade/README.md

   - Ansible 2.2.0.1
   - python-shade

+OpenStack credentials with appropriate access to the tenants needs to be provided either via os-cloud-config or credentials stored in the keystonerc_* files.
+It's is advised to encrypt the latter with ansible-vault.
+SSH private keys need to be present in the openstack/ directory and named according to the tenant.

 To initially deploy the app:

 ```sh
 $ ansible-playbook -e "target=staging" site.yml
 ```

-with an existing tenant named demo-staging.
+with an existing tenant named demo-staging and a private key openstack/staging.pem.

 To initiate the rolling upgrade: